Gaza-Israel War

 • Driver Nasser Hamdi Abdelatif Al Shalfouh, killed after sustaining injuries in his legs and chest in October 2024.

 • Skilled labourer Hasan Suboh, killed in an attack while sheltering with his family in October 2024.
-33 other people were also killed in this attack, including 14 children.
+33 others were also killed in this attack, including 14 children.

 Several family members of our MSF staff have also been killed and a number of our staff members remain unaccounted for.
 MSF has yet to receive accountability or any admission of responsibility for the killings, maiming, or the dehumanisation of our staff and patients.